Clements in San Joaquin County, California — The American West (Pacific Coastal)

 Regarding Lone Star Mill.
 This is California Historical Landmark Number 155.

 A sawmill was moved to this site by Hodge and (David S.) Terry, and named the Lone Star Mill, as Terry had been raised in Texas.
 A flour mill was added in 1855.
 The mill burned down in 1856 and subsequently rebuilt at the same site.
 Terry was a justice on the California Supreme Court from 1855-1859, but perhaps best remembered for having killed Senator David Broderick in a duel in 1859.

 Related marker.
 Click here for another marker that is related to this marker.
 A marker in Daly City, California which commemorates the Broderick-Terry Duel of September 13, 1859.

 1. Stillman L. Magee.
 Stillman L. Magee's biography, reprinted from History of the New California Its Resources and People, Volume II (Submitted on April 5, 2011.)

 2. Wikipedia entry for David S. Terry.
 (Submitted on April 5, 2011.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on April 4, 2011, by Andrew Ruppenstein of Sacramento, California.
-This page has been viewed 537 times since then and 21 times this year.
+This page was last revised on October 11, 2020.
+It was originally submitted on April 4, 2011.
+This page has been viewed 602 times since then.
+Last updated on October 11, 2020, by Craig Baker of Sylmar, California.
 Photos: 1. submitted on April 4, 2011, by Andrew Ruppenstein of Sacramento, California.
-2. submitted on April 5, 2011, by Andrew Ruppenstein of Sacramento, California. • Syd Whittle was the editor who published this page.
+2. submitted on April 5, 2011, by Andrew Ruppenstein of Sacramento, California. • J. Makali Bruton was the editor who published this page.